This post was originally published February 27, 2023 and has been edited with a new tutorial video

 That classic symmetrical house is found everywhere along with that white plaster look.

 In my dreams I’d be adding in a clay roof like that, but if we do something like that it would happen for awhile.
+I still need to look into that.

 I also considered doing a new front door for the show but ran out of time.